fastmode/sinatra-nested-forms-readme-v-000/README.md

 In this view, we use the instance variable `@student` and the reader methods `.name` and `.grade` to display the student's information.

-We then iterate over `@courses` to display the name and topic of each class.
+We then iterate over `@classes` to display the name and topic of each class.

 ## The Controller